Caraceni (company): Tommy e Giulio Caraceni (1963–present)

 Galliano Caraceni, the youngest of the three Caraceni brothers, initially opened a tailoring branch in Naples, but the regional differences in style between the local Neapolitan school and the Caraceni method rooted in Abruzzese traditions limited its success.
 He eventually returned to Rome, where he managed the main Caraceni atelier on Via Boncompagni, continuing the business after Domenico's death in 1940, while his brother Augusto settled in Milan.

 Unlike his brothers, Galliano focused primarily on the business and management side rather than cutting or sewing.
 He supervised workshops and oversaw client relations while leaving the tailoring itself to trained cutters and artisans.
-During the 1950s, he served as Vice President of the Associazione Artistica Habilitamento and built a clientele that included both aristocratic and celebrity patrons such as Tyrone Power, Douglas Fairbanks, Gary Cooper, and Maria Felix.
+During the 1950s, he served as Vice President of the Associazione Artistica Habilitamento and built a clientele that included both aristocratic and celebrity patrons such as Tyrone Power, Gary Cooper, and Maria Felix.

 Tommy and Giulio Caraceni, the sons of Galliano, studied under the guidance of their father with master tailors in Paris, Genoa, and London, working with houses such as Henry Poole, Kilgour, and Petitta.
 In 1963, they left Via Boncompagni to establish their own tailoring house on Via Campania in Rome, reportedly due to internal family disagreements.
 Throughout their careers, Tommy and Giulio have dressed notable figures including Gianni Agnelli and Luca di Montezemolo.
 As of 2011, the atelier continues to operate with the support of Carlo Tonini (head cutter) and Guido Sinigaglia (Tommy's son-in-law), and remains committed to traditional bespoke methods, resisting the broader industry shift toward ready-to-wear and made-to-measure.